The History of Georgia’s Barbecue Cooking Championship

 Twenty teams competed; cooking whole hogs only, at BIG PIG JIG® in 1982 and $1,000 in prize money was awarded to the top seven contenders.
 STUMP & SON, a team from Marietta, Georgia won the grand prize on their “train” grill.

-Twenty-nine years after the idea took shape, the contest drew 120 teams cooking over 400 entries of hogs, shoulders, ribs, plus kettles of Brunswick stew, barbecue sauce, and barbecued chicken.
-The event attracted over 10,000 spectators and required more than 300 judges, 300 volunteers, plus countless pounds of pork.
-In 2010 the Dooly County Chamber of Commerce awarded more than $16,100 in cash, championship entry fees and trophies to BIG PIG JIG’s top cooks and accommodated huge crowds of festival fun-seekers at the facility now known as BBQ CITY, U.S.A.
+Decades after the idea took shape, the contest draws approximately 100 teams cooking nearly 400 entries of hogs, shoulders, ribs, plus kettles of Brunswick stew, barbecue sauce, and barbecued chicken.
+The event attracts scores of spectators and requires more than 100 judges, countless volunteers, plus hundreds of pounds of pork.
+The Dooly County Chamber of Commerce awards more than $17,000 in prizes, and trophies to BIG PIG JIG’s top cooks and continues to accommodate crowds of festival fun-seekers at the facility now known as BBQ CITY, U.S.A.

 Governor Sonny Perdue participated